 - If you are looking for guidance for yourself or a loved one on ways to begin treating mild cognitive impairment and early onset Alzheimer’s.

-- If you are looking for guidance on endocrine related issues such as hormone replacement therapy and thyroid disease management.
+- If you are looking for guidance on endocrine related issues such as adrenal fatigue, hormone replacement therapy and thyroid disease management.

 - If you are looking for additional support to enhance health through techniques such as breathe work, mindfulness meditation, and guided-imagery.